 The free Bike Hub cycling satnav app for iPhones and Androids finds quickest or quietest cycle routes in UK and Ireland.
-It also locates nearest bike shops in UK.
+It also locates nearest bike shops and British Cycling Go Ride clubs.
 It has been featured on Treehugger.com, Macworld.co.uk, The Register, BikeRadar.com, Road.cc, The Sunday Times, and BBC.co.uk.

-A car satnav uses roads, the Bike Hub satnav uses roads and cycle paths, including Sustrans’ off-road bike routes.
-The app features true turn-by-turn navigation, with voice instructions and vibrating alerts.
+A car satnav uses roads, the Bike Hub satnav uses roads and cycle paths, including off-road cycleways.
+The app also features turn-by-turn navigation, with voice instructions and vibrating alerts.

 The cycle routing – note: UK and Eire only – is done via CycleStreets.net.
 This A to B bicycle journey planning website uses mathematical graph theory algorithms to quickly work out great bike routes.
 It uses OpenCycleMap, a cycle-specific map based on the community-generated OpenStreetMap.

 The Bike Hub app can cache maps so users can download sections of the map to their phones for even faster screen loads.
 There’s also an exclusive feature: A to A routing via ‘sticky’ points of interest, such as pubs or churches.
 This makes the app into a leisure route suggester.

 Here are some of the latest reviews of the app on iTunes.
 We really appreciate these reviews and the star ratings.
-As there’s no mechanism to reply to reviews on iTunes it’s impossible to provide solutions to those people who report problems, and leave one star reviews.
+As there’s no mechanism to reply to reviews on iTunes it’s impossible to provide solutions to those people who report problems.

 When the app is first opened after downloading a pop-up message asks for the user to allow the app to know the user’s location.
 Some people click ‘no’ – don’t do that!